-Life insurance for people with criminal records
+Life insurance for people with criminal records: What you need to know

 If you have a felony on your record, you need to wait at least a year after your conviction or until your probation period is over to qualify for most life insurance policies.